-At Scripbox, we always advise long-term investors to keep investing every month and to ignore market movements.
+At Scripbox, we always recommend long-term investors to keep investing every month and to ignore market movements.
 It is but natural to feel concerned about your money when the market goes down.
 Most queries we get from investors are on the following lines:

 I started investing 5 months ago and I’m losing money.
 Should I continue my SIP

 It’s easy for you to give this advice but it’s my money and I think I’m just going to stop!

-We created the below graphic to show you how your investments made in the previous months will look as months pass.
+We created the below graphic to show you how your investments made in the previous months will look as time passes.

-Green means you have a positive return on that month's investment, and red means negative.
-This is based on actual Nifty values over the last 10 years.
+Green means you have a positive return on that month’s investment, and red means negative.
+This is based on actual Nifty values between 2005 and 2015.